PetrKorab/Arabica/docs/source/Time-series text visualization.rst

 * Remove an additional specific list of strings.

 **Stop words** are generally the most common words in a language with no significant meaning, such as *"is"*, *"am"*, *"the"*, *"this"*, *"are"*, etc.
 They are often filtered out because they bring low or zero information value.

-Arabica enables stopword removal for languages in the `NLTK <https://www.nltk.org/>`_ corpus and an extended curated list of English stop words.
+Arabica enables **stopword removal** for languages in the `NLTK <https://www.nltk.org/>`_ corpus and an **extended stop words list** to provide further cleaning (currently provided lists: 'english').

 To print all available languages: